cmda-bt/be-course-17-18/week-1.md

 more useful, and prettier.

 In this assignment you’ll customise your command line by changing a config file.
-The file in question is often called `.bash_profile`, `.profile`, or `.bashrc`.
+The file in question, called your profile, is often called `.bash_profile`, `.profile`, or `.bashrc`, depending on your operating system.
 To find the file you need to edit in your case, go to your root directory (`cd ~`) and print out hidden files there (`ls -a`).
-If one of the previously mentioned files exists, that’s the one your supposed to edit.
+If one of the previously mentioned files exists, you’re supposed to edit that.
 If multiple files exist, open each and inspect them to find out which one you should edit.